axelarnetwork/webdocs/docs/setup/join-peer.md

 KEYRING_PASSWORD=my-secret-password ./scripts/node.sh -n mainnet
 ```

 Your Axelar node will launch and resume downloading the blockchain.
-You should see log messages for new blocks.

 ## Test whether your blockchain is downloaded